jacob-jarick/memwiki/Linux/README.md

 mount -t cifs -o user=mem,rw //10.1.1.10/super$ /mnt/super
 ```

-create smb user
+### Create smb user

-this is needed to access password protected shares
+this is needed when a smb.conf share is accessed by specific users.

+It is not needed for mounting a share.

 ```
 smbpasswd -a mem